mwyczalkowski/BICSEQ2.CWL/README.md

 [BICseq2 CWL pipeline](https://github.com/mwyczalkowski/BICSEQ2.git), version 2.5

-# Background
+# Algorithm details

 The BICSEQ2.CWL project is a workflow implementation of the [BIC-Seq2 software](http://compbio.med.harvard.edu/BIC-seq/) This includes a docker image containing the software and a CWL workflow implementation.

 The following versions of BICSeq tools are used:
   * NBICseq-norm_v0.2.4